Transfer Money

 • Try to use a different bank account or card — some banks have more sensitive triggers to reject new or unusual transactions than others

-• Make two accounts with two different email addresses, one as the sender and one as the receiver (this may seem desperate, but it’s better than the chat bots and you can get two Amazon gift cards!)
+• Make two accounts with two different email addresses, one as the sender and one as the receiver (this may seem desperate, but it’s better than the chat bots and you can get another Amazon gift card)

 • Although there may be a wait to talk to an agent, often calling Western Union will help you get things worked out.